Free Shipping Australia Wide!

 Method

 Take care to scoop the core of each half of each quince out (this is not pleasant to eat) and discard.
-Put all the remaining cooked quince in the food processor and blitz until you have a paste/butter consistency.
+Put all the remaining cooked quince in the food processor and blitz until you have a mousse-like butter consistency.
 Set aside until the rest of the pie components are finished.

 Alternatively if you don’t have fresh quince or pressed for time you can use our sun dried quince and soak for 20 minutes in warm water.
 Then simply blitz this in the food processor until you have a paste/butter consistency.
 Set aside until the rest of the pie components are finished.